 Analysing Secondary Data

-A researcher can use the existing information collected by others as the base of new research to answer a question and describe the phenomena.
+A researcher can use the existing information collected by others as the base of new research to answer a question and describe the phenomenon.

 Surveys